To learn about video and hotspots, watch the video above or read the following:

 Videos are the main asset that exist within a node.
 If you haven't learned the basics of the Composer, make sure to read our "Getting Started with the Composer" article first.

-The next option we have here is next Node, which determines which node to connect this exit flag to.
+10. The next option you have is Next Node, which determines which node to connect this exit flag to.
 You can select any node you have on the canvas in the section, including the node you're currently on, if you wish to have your node loop onto itself.

 11. Below that you have start time in next node, this determines what time your next video will start at.
 So if you want to skip a few seconds or cut to a specific time in your next node, this is how you do it.
 You also have the option for start time in next node to be "Now".
 This makes one node jump to the next at the exact same keyframe in that video.
 So let's say you have an interactive concert, with one shot on stage, and one shot from the audience.
 If you're files are time matched, then you can jump from one shot, to the next, and back again, as many times as you would like, while staying in sync with the song.